 Unfortunately, Zotac’s FireStorm utility doesn’t support the curve adjustments yet.
 The only overclocking utility (I know) that supports curve adjustments are MSI Afterburner 4.3 Beta 4 and EVGA’s latest version of PrecisionX.
 I’m not sure with Asus’ GPU Tweak though, and unfortunately EVGA’s PrecisionX works only with EVGA graphics cards.

-In this guide I won’t be showing to you how to overclock your GeForce GTX 1070 the default or old fashion way.
-But if you want to, you can try increasing the core voltage to 100%, power limit to around 110%-112%, add +200 or +300 to the core clock and around +500 to your memory clock.
+In this guide I won’t be showing how to overclock your GeForce GTX 1070 the default or old fashion way.
+But if you want to, you can try increasing the core voltage from 75% to 100%, power limit to around 110%-112%, add +200 or +300 to the core clock and around +500 to your memory clock.
 I tried the old fashion way, but I wasn’t able to get it running at 2.1GHz (just like what NVIDIA demoed with their GTX 1080).
 I only got it running at around 923MHz and it would crash.

 A few instructions on how to use the MSI Afterburner 4.3.0′ curve function.
 By default, the Voltage/Frequency curve editor will not pop out or show when you run the Afterburner.
 You will need to press “Ctrl + F” to open the window.
 Once the editor shows up, you will the curve with several dots along its line.
 You can adjust each point individually or tilt the curve (left or right), or move the whole curve line upwards (or downwards).